Aberdeen Rovers F.C.: History

-The club was formed in 1885, and played only two matches before its entry into the Scottish Cup; a 5–3 defeat at Bon Accord and a 1–0 defeat at Duthie Park against an early Peterhead side.
+The club was formed in 1884, its earliest reported match being a 5–3 defeat at Bon Accord in February 1885.
 The Aberdeen media habitually referred to the club simply as Rovers.

 Game v Dundee Harp in the Scottish Cup

-The match was played at Harp's East Dock Street ground with admission costing 3d.
+The club had only played 5 matches before entering the Scottish Cup, and had lost them all; 4 in the first half of 1885, and one match at the start of the season, a one goal defeat to Bon Accord.
+The Cup tie was played at Harp's East Dock Street ground with admission costing 3d.
 Rovers were handicapped by only playing with ten men.
 Allegedly the referee in the Harp-Aberdeen Rovers game had noted 37 goals, but Harp's secretary suggested a miscount must have occurred as he had recorded only 35.
 The match official, acknowledging that it was difficult for him to keep accurate details during such a deluge of goals, accepted the lower tally and wired the official score of 35–0 to SFA headquarters.
 The contemporary reports however do not mention any disallowed goals, unlike for the Arbroath v Bon Accord match.

 Dundee Harp full back Tom O'Kane was an ex-Arbroath player, and persuaded the Dundee club's officials to send a telegram to his former colleagues at Gayfield Park boasting of his team's record breaking achievement.
 The Harp players and officials were not to know that Arbroath had actually gone one better against another unfortunate Aberdeen side on that same afternoon.
 On receiving the Harp telegram, Arbroath officials took great delight in sending a reply boasting of the Angus side's superior achievement.
 It was only when O'Kane arrived back in Arbroath on the late Saturday evening train that he discovered the truth.
 Locals were quick to tell him that the Arbroath result was no joke and Harp's record-breaking claim was about to be lost.